syncfusion-content/wpf-docs/wpf/DateTimePicker/Getting-Started.md

 ## Restrict date range

-You can restrict the users from selecting a date and time in a particular range by using [MinimumDateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_MinDateTime) and [MaximumDateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_MaxDateTime) properties in `DateTimeEdit` control.
+You can restrict the users from selecting a date and time in a particular range by using the [MinimumDateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_MinDateTime) and [MaximumDateTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Shared.DateTimeEdit.html#Syncfusion_Windows_Shared_DateTimeEdit_MaxDateTime) properties in the `DateTimeEdit` control.

 {% tabs %}
 {% highlight xaml %}